bitoex/bitopro-offical-api-docs/api/v3/private/get_open_orders_data.md

       "avgExecutionPrice": "0",
       "bitoFee": "0",
-      "condition": "", // if order type is not stop_limit, condition will be empty "stopPrice": "", // if order type is not stop_limit, condition will be empty "executedAmount": "0",
+      "condition": "", // if order type is not stop_limit, condition will be empty "stopPrice": "", // if order type is not stop_limit, stopPrice will be empty "executedAmount": "0",
       "fee": "0",
       "feeSymbol": "bito",